Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 Executive summary
 -----------------

-- Restartable/interruptible ECC operations: in progress (mid-2024).
+- Restartable/interruptible ECC operations: support in PSA will be added in 4.0.
-- Arbitrary parameters for FFDH: will be dropped in 4.0.
+- Arbitrary parameters for FFDH: use in TLS will be dropped in 4.0.
 - RSA-PSS parameters: already implemented safe though arguably non-compliant solution in Mbed TLS 3.4, no complaints so far.